Wako Wako

-Wako Wako is a Philippine fantasy drama series in the Philippines.
-The series premiered on ABS-CBN and worldwide on The Filipino Channel from March 5, 2012 to May 25, 2012 replacing Maria la del Barrio and was replaced by Hiyas on its network Primetime Bida block.
-On May 7, 2012 the series was moved to Kapamilya Gold to give way for Aryana.
+Wako Wako is a 2012 Philippine fantasy drama series broadcast by ABS-CBN.
+Directed by Wenn V. Deramas and Ricky S. Rivero, it stars Ai-Ai delas Alas, Yogo Singh and Gladys Reyes.
+It aired on the network's Primetime Bida line up and worldwide on TFC from March 5 to May 25, 2012, replacing Maria la del Barrio and was replaced by Precious Hearts Romances Presents: Hiyas.
+On May 7, the series was demoted to Kapamilya Gold afternoon block to give way for Aryana.

 Overview

 Synopsis

 Wako Wako is a story of seven-year-old boy Muymuy (Yogo Singh), who yearns to make his father, a respected policeman, proud.
 His cowardly nature, however, prevents him from doing so.
 He will discover a magical creature and he'll call it Wako.
 Wako-Wako fulfills all his wishes, but soon Muymuy discovers that every granted wish comes with a price.

 A mysterious lady named Dyosa Marishka (Ai-Ai de las Alas) finds Muymuy and tells him that Wako is an Arukan and that she is a goddess of wishes in need of help from the creature.
 The goddess needs to find seven people who will provide pure selfless wishes to save her kingdom and bring her back to power.
 In return, Wako helps Muymuy with his family's problems in this endearing tale of friendship and relations.